JohnBurrin/Laravel-Backpack/README.md

 (optional)
 1. `php artisan db:seed`

+Once compleated you should me able to view the site on your host machine by browsing to http://localhost/

 ## Please Read
 This section contains specific information about software version and any plugins that have been used, these plugins should already be configured to work once a build has completed.